 -v Verbose mode.

-Fingerprint Print the fingerprint of the specified public key.
+-l "Fingerprint" Print the fingerprint of the specified public key.

-bubble babble (Tectia format) fingerprint of a keyfile.
+-B "Bubble babble" Shows a "bubble babble" (Tectia format) fingerprint of a keyfile.

 -F Search for a specified hostname in a known_hosts file.